helloravisha/eks-ha-infra-blueprint/README.md

 ## 🚀 Overview

-**Ekscape** is an open-source, opinionated blueprint for deploying a highly available Amazon EKS cluster.
-It integrates modern DevOps tools and best practices to streamline infrastructure management and application delivery.
+Naming my cluster as **Ekscape** , a blueprint for deploying a highly available Amazon EKS cluster.
+It my ongoig project which integrates modern DevOps tools and best practices to streamline infrastructure management and application delivery.

 This project is perfect for engineers, teams, and platform architects looking to stand up a production-grade Kubernetes cluster with minimal friction on Amazon EKS.